-In any event, the interventions outlined in the London Environment Strategy and Mayor's Transport Strategy will result in a 40 per cent reduction in NOx by 2020, a 55 per cent reduction by 2025 and a 65 per cent reduction by 2030.
+Greater London Authority Plan Habitats Regulations Assessment Modifications Update outlined in the London Environment Strategy and Mayor's Transport Strategy will result in a 40 per cent reduction in NOx by 2020, a 55 per cent reduction by 2025 and a 65 per cent reduction by 2030.
 A decline in NOx emissions will correlate with a net reduction in oxidised nitrogen deposition to European sites, particularly within 200m of roads, which are the main areas of relevance to this report.
 As such it can be concluded that the London Plan does not have any impact pathways that could interact with the SAC in a manner that would prevent it achieving its conservation objectives for stag beetle.
 Richmond Park SAC is therefore not discussed further within this document.

-&lt;sup>42 Mayor's Transport Strategy Supporting Evidence Outcomes Summary Report https://tfl.gov.uk/corporate/publications-and-reports/intcmp=3120 [accessed 26/10/2017]
+&lt;sup>42 Mayor's Transport Strategy Supporting Evidence Outcomes Summary Report https://tfl.gov.uk/corporate/publications-and-reports/travel-in-london-reports?intcmp=3120 [accessed 26/10/2017]